So you have already decided to fulfill one of your dreams: to take this mythical trip across the Inca Trail to the citadel of Machu Picchu.

-Be sure to bring insect repellent, flashlight, sunscreen and batteries for your personal gadgets.
+It is not quite advisable to consume the water of the springs along the Inca Trail.
+Bring your own thermos or a water bottle filled with mineral water.
+You can buy it in the towns that we are going to cross too.
+Make sure to bring insect repellent, flashlight, sunscreen and batteries for your personal gadgets.
 And for the sake of doubt, take a look at the necessary international vaccines.

-Many are the routes that take you to Machu Picchu, but none is like the Inca Trail Tours, the most famous pedestrian path in the Americas.
-After flying from the capital of Perú, Lima, you will arrive in Cusco to walk for four days along a path through forests and dense fog, millenary stone steps and discovering the ruins of ancient fortifications and Inca cities, and all the time
+There are many routes that take you to Machu Picchu, but none is like the Inca Trail, the most famous pedestrian route in the Americas!
+After flying from the capital of Peru, Lima, you arrive in Cusco to walk for four days on an ancient path that takes you through forests and thick fog, millennial stone steps while discovering the ruins of Inca fortifications and cities enjoying majestic views all the time

-The best season is during the dry season, which covers the months April to the end of September.
-In October the rains begin and you can find Machu Picchu covered by clouds.
-If you travel in June, we recommend you to book the Inti Raymi 2020 Tour that takes place in June 24th, and also hike the Palcoyo Mountain Tour, which is an incredible Rainbow Mountain located in the Andes.
+The best season is during the dry season, which covers the months from April to the end of September.
+In October, rains begin to occur, moreover, Machu Picchu is often covered by clouds.
+If you travel in June, we recommend you booking the Inti Raymi, which takes place on 24 June, and hiking on the Palcoyo Mountain Tour, leading to the incredible Rainbow Mountain located in the Andes.